python/cpython/Doc/library/socket.rst

           SHUT_WR
           SHUT_RDWR

-   These constants are used by the :meth:`socket.shutdown` method of socket object.
+   These constants are used by the :meth:`shutdown` method of socket object.

    .. availability:: not WASI.